 (4) no current legislative employees will engage in the performance of the contract;

-(2) reasonable efforts were made to publicize the availability of the contract to the public;
+(1) reasonable efforts were made to publicize the availability of the contract to the public; and

 The renewal of a professional or technical service contract must comply with all requirements, including notice, applicable to the original contract.
 A renewal contract must be identified as such.
 All notices and reports on a renewal contract must state the date of the original contract and the amount previously paid under the contract.

-(a) The house of representatives, the senate, and the Legislative Coordinating Commission shall submit to the Legislative Reference Library a monthly listing of all contracts for professional or technical services executed in the preceding month.
+(a) The house of representatives, the senate, and the Legislative Coordinating Commission shall submit to the Legislative Reference Library by September 1 of each year a listing of all contracts for professional or technical services executed in the preceding fiscal year.
 The report must identify the parties and the contract amount, duration, and tasks to be performed.

 (1) be sorted by contracting entity and by contractor;